 - Free refills.
 It’s not uncommon for it to be snowing so hard that by the time you get come back for your next run, all your tracks have been covered.

-- Down-to-earth, lodge-style accommodation (such as Alta Peruvian) where you mix and mingle with like-minded skiers.
+- Down-to-earth, lodge-style accommodation where you mix and mingle with like-minded skiers.

-- The silver lining from staying on the mountain on an interlodge day, when high snowfall closes the road to the resort due to avalanche danger and guests must stay in their lodge.
+- The silver lining from staying on the mountain is when high snowfall closes the road to the resort due to avalanche danger, guests must stay in their lodge.
 Once the mountain opens, lodge guests can often have the mountain to themselves, sometimes for hours before the road is open.

-- The Sitzmark bar in Alta Lodge – a favorite apres bar for many locals, and Scout.
+- The Sitzmark Club in Alta Lodge – a favorite après bar for many locals, and Scout.

 - You won’t need a car in Alta.
 If you do want to ski Snowbird you can access it via gates or on the public bus.

-- Alta has very limited off-mountain facilities.
-Don’t expect a village with ice-skating rink, shops and restaurants.
+- Alta has very limited off-mountain facilities and activities.

-- The one access road up the Little Cottonwood Canyon can be slow mornings and nights.
-Allow extra time if heading to the airport.
-It also regularly closes due to bad weather or avalanche danger.
-It would be wise to take out travel insurance in case you are stuck.
+- The one access road up the Little Cottonwood Canyon can be slow mornings and nights and sometimes closes due to bad weather or avalanche danger.

 - Some of the lifts are old and slow.
-Relax and enjoy the scenery.
+Sit back, relax, and enjoy the scenery.

 - Snowboarders are not allowed.

 Sometimes you wish you could bottle something and preserve it forever in its current state.
 Alta Ski Area is one of those.
 Situated at the top of Little Cottonwood Canyon, east of Salt Lake City, the resort is one of the least developed among those on Scout, but that is what makes it so special.
-If you’re after luxury and five-star amenities and endless off-snow activities then you will want to go somewhere else.
+If you’re after luxury, five-star amenities and endless off-snow activities then you will want to go somewhere else.
 Alta is about as down-to-earth as you can get in the way of a ski resort, where people come to ski and that’s about it.
 Their motto sums it up: Ski.
 Rest.
 Repeat.
 With over 80 years of operations, Alta knows a thing or two about the perfect ski holiday.

 Part of the fun of skiing Alta is watching everyone else enjoy it too – incredible skiers flock to the mountain and they can be inspiring to watch as they rip up the powder.

-Alta feels like a real ski community where everyone is welcome and locals will happily show you their favorite line.
+Alta feels like a real ski community where everyone is welcome and locals will happily show you their favourite line.
 Well, most locals will.

 There are just a couple of lodges in Alta, most of which work on the old-school basis of including breakfast, dinner and sometimes lunch in the rate.
 That’s because there aren’t really any other restaurants in the village.
-They’re more of a communal affair with large dining tables where everyone mixes in together.
-The lodges are all spread out however you can walk amongst them if you really wanted to, but it can be freezing at night.
+The lodges are more of a communal affair with large dining tables where everyone mixes in together.
+The lodges are all spread out however you can walk amongst them if you really wanted to (but it can be freezing at night).
 So usually once you’re in for the night, you generally stay in, but this makes for a great experience to mingle with the locals and share shred stories at the end of the day.

 Scout Field Guide >

-The Alta Shuttle departs every 20-30 minutes from the airport until 1am and costs $37 pp one way.
+The Alta Shuttle departs every 20-30 minutes from the airport until 1am and costs approx. $45 pp one way.
 Book in advance.

 Alta opens towards the end of November (usually around the 22nd, conditions permitting) and stays open until the end of April.
 It continues to open on weekends until the first weekend of May (conditions permitting).